 The pro forma information is based upon assumptions that are included in the notes to the pro forma financial statements included elsewhere in this Proxy Statement.
 The pro forma information is unaudited and is not necessarily indicative of what our financial position and results of operations would have been as of and for the dates or periods indicated, nor does it purport to represent the future financial position and results of operations for future dates or periods.

-As more fully discussed in "Managements Discussion and Analysis of Financial Condition and Results of Operations," on June 27, 2001 we completed a \$67.1 million equity offering, the proceeds of which had not yet been fully invested in accordance with our business plan as of June 30, 2001.
+As more fully discussed in "Managements Discussion and Analysis of Financial Condition and Results of Operations," on June 27, 2001 we completed a \$67.1 million equity offering.